dcoope33/Personal-Projects-Public/README.md

 # Personal-Projects-Public
-This is the public repo version of my personal projects.
+This is a public repo with some of my personal projects.